-Elements Of Proof In A Florida Birth Defect Medical Malpractice Case
+Which Elements of Proof are Required in a Florida Birth Defect Medical Malpractice Case?

 Unfortunately, many babies are born with birth defects, and sadly, many of these birth defects are the result of medical malpractice.
 The following article will provide some information regarding the specific elements you will need to prove in a birth defect medical malpractice case in the state of Florida.

 Florida Law on Medical Malpractice

 Florida Statute § 766.102 outlines Florida’s law regarding medical malpractice.
 This statute provides a cause of action for the recovery of damages based on the death or personal injury of any person in which it is alleged that such death or injury resulted from the negligence of a healthcare provider.
 This statute also requires that the claimant must show that it is more likely than not that the alleged actions of the health care provider represented a breach of the prevailing professional standard of care for that health care provider.
 Further, the statute specifies that the prevailing professional standard of care for a health care provider is the level of care, skill, and treatment which (in light of all relevant surrounding circumstances) is recognized as acceptable and appropriate by reasonably prudent similarly-situated health care providers.